What is rosacea?

 These symptoms may also appear on the neck, chest, scalp, and ears.

 How to treat rosacea

-Like psoriasis and eczema, there is no cure for rosacea at this time.
+Like psoriasis and eczema, there is no cure for this condition at this time.
 Nonetheless, Affiliated Dermatology can diagnose and provide effective skin disorder treatment for this complaint.
 Many people are particularly troubled by this ailment because it often appears on the face as redness and bumps filled with pus.
-Ignoring rosacea symptoms only tends to make them worse, so it’s important to seek proper medical treatment.
-Rosacea is frequently treated with antibiotics or other oral medications.
+Ignoring the symptoms only tends to make them worse, so it’s important to seek proper medical treatment.
+This skin condition is frequently treated with antibiotics or other oral medications.

 Request an Appointment

 For more information or to schedule an appointment at one of our several dermatology offices in Arizona, please contact us by calling (480) 556-0446 or leaving us a message with the contact form below.